 Restricted Stock Unit Awards.
 Restricted stock unit awards are granted pursuant to restricted stock unit award agreements adopted by the administrator.
 Restricted stock unit awards may be granted in consideration for any form of legal consideration.
 A restricted stock unit award may be settled by cash, delivery of stock, a combination of cash and stock as deemed appropriate by the administrator, or in any other form of consideration set forth in the restricted stock unit award agreement.
-Additionally, dividend equivalents may be credited in respect of shares covered by a restricted stock unit award agreement, restricted stock units that have not vested will be forfeited upon the participant's cessation of continuous service for any reason.
+Additionally, dividend equivalents may be credited in respect of shares covered by a restricted stock unit award.
+Except as otherwise provided in the applicable award agreement, restricted stock units that have not vested will be forfeited upon the participant's cessation of continuous service for any reason.